Kodiak Archipelago: The Big Picture

 August in Kodiak can be called the Month of the Humpy.
 Every August the pink salmon begin their spawning runs, ascending nearly every river, stream, and trickle on the islands.
 In July these small salmon begin massing in the estuaries of their spawning streams, and by August their run is in full swing, providing the fly angler with great opportunities to catch fish until their arms are sore.
 Pinks are ready and willing biters, providing the best chance for the novice fly angler to experience what the fun is all about.
 These scrappy little fighters are particularly fond of the color pink, and will readily chase such offerings as the Humpy Hooker, Sandy Kandy, Pink/White Clouser Minnow, and Starlite Leech when fished on a floating line.

 Late August is also the beginning of the coho run.
 These hard-fighting salmon are sometimes tough to target due to the inordinate amount of pink salmon in every stream, but as the humpies die off the silvers are more accessible.
 There are many effective fly fishing techniques for silvers, including swinging, nymphing, stripped sub-surface, and top water techniques.
-For swinging and stripping, flies such as the Chartreuse Clouser and Flash Fly are deadly, while nymphing with Coho Kryptonite can be just as effective.
-The top water standby is the Pink Pollywog , but many new patterns such as the Double Bubble and the Techno Wog are rapidly gaining acceptance.
+For swinging and stripping, flies such as the Chartreuse & White Clouser and the Dolly Llama in a variety of colors are deadly, while nymphing with Coho Kryptonite can be just as effective.
+The top water standby is the Pink Pollywog , but many varieties including the Popper Wog and Foxy Wog are excellent producers as well.

 August and September are also the months that the Dolly Varden, fat from their ocean sojourn, return to the streams in preparation for spawning.
 During the salmon spawn, dollies often lurk behind the redds of spawning salmon, looking for an easy meal of stray eggs.
 During this time, flies such as the Unreal Egg and Glo Bug are very effective.
-Beads are also a top producer during this time, but make sure you have a wide selection (link) to readily "match the hatch."
-As the season progresses and the salmon are dying off after spawning, flesh flies such as the Two Egg Omelet and Egg Sucking Flesh Fly can be effective as well.
+Beads are also a top producer during this time, but make sure you have a wide selection to readily "match the hatch."
+As the season progresses and the salmon are dying off after spawning, flesh flies such as the Twofer or Battle Creek Special can be effective as well.

 Late Fall: October and November

 If August is the Month of the Humpy, October is the Month of the Steelhead in the Kodiak archipelago.
 As mentioned earlier, these sea-going rainbow trout are primarily fall-run in the archipelago, with some rivers receiving runs numbering in the thousands of fish.
 Most systems, however, hold moderate runs of fish, often numbering 200 adults or fewer.
 Most notable for its exceptional fishery is the Karluk River, which hosts Alaska's second largest run of steelhead behind the mighty Situk of Southeast.
 With a recent ten-year average count of 8,000 returning adults this jewel is certainly among the world's top steelhead-producing systems.
-Swinging with switch rods and two-handed Spey-style rods is becoming increasingly popular in Alaska and flies such as the MOAL Leech, Guide Intruder, Wombat, and Voodoo Leech are good patterns to have in any swingers stash.
-Nymphing is also effective for these hard fighters, and patterns such as Steelhead Glo Bugs, Lingerie Egg, and even the Copper Swan have proven effective over the years.
+Swinging with switch rods and two-handed Spey-style rods is becoming increasingly popular in Alaska and flies such as the Mini Intruder, Rocket Man, and Signature Intruder are good patterns to have in any swingers stash.
+Nymphing is also effective for these hard fighters, and patterns such as Steelhead Glo Bugs, Liquid Wrenches, and the Beadhead Veiled Assassin have proven effective over the years.
+And of course a variety of beads are deadly for nymphing for steelhead as well.

 October also brings the last of the coho salmon run, and these fish are often the largest of the year.
-Once again, Egg Sucking Leeches, Hareball Leeches, and Coho Kryptonite are the fly of choice for the late season coho angler.
+Once again, Dolly Llamas, Hareball Leeches, and Coho Kryptonite are the fly of choice for the late season coho angler.

 As the salmon run dwindles, the dollies enter their spawning and overwintering phase, seeking out lakes in which they can spend the winter months resting on or finning slowly above the bottom.
 The late season dollies are the vacuum cleaners of the fish world, eating every last egg and scrap of flesh in preparation for the long winter ahead.
 Pale colored "dead" beads are often effective during this time, as are flesh flies.